 Assessment Area Non-Compliant/ Partially Compliant/Compliant 7.
-Resources Compliant
+Resources Compliant the availability of resources to ensure that we can respond swiftly and effectively to market conditions.

-We are pleased that the Committee has recognized the high quality of our laboratory infrastructure, particularly for the Dairy Technology and Cheese Making Laboratory, as well as for the Automotive Technician and Culinary Arts laboratories.
+We are pleased to hear that the Committee has recognized the high quality of our laboratory infrastructure.
 We take pride in our state-of-the-art facilities and strive to maintain them at the highest standards to meet the needs of our diverse programmes.

-We acknowledge the Committee's recommendation to conduct a more in-depth market analysis to assess demand and ensure that our resources are aligned with labour market needs.
-We agree that it is essential to continuously evaluate both the demand for our programmes and the availability of resources to ensure that we can respond swiftly and effectively to market conditions.
+We acknowledge the Committee's recommendation to conduct a more in-depth market analysis to assess demand and ensure that our resources are aligned with market needs.
+We agree that it is essential to continuously evaluate both the demand for our programmes and